frajaona/android-challenge/README.md

 ## Requirements

-### Develop in Android Studio.
+### Submit as an Android Studio project.

-### Use any of the following frameworks or similar ones to organise the architecture and/or reduce "boilerplate" code:
+### You can use any of the following frameworks or similar ones to organise the architecture and/or reduce "boilerplate" code:
 - Dagger2 ou Dagger
 - RxAndroid/RxJava
 - ButterKnife